petersenpeter/CellExplorer/docs/tutorials/cell-explorer-tutorial.md

 4. You can save your progress from the top menu `File` -> `Save classification`.
 This will save your metrics to the original session-wise cell_metrics files, even when working in batch mode.
 5. A dialog will be shown and you can select to update sessions with tracked changes or all of them.

 All your classification actions are tracked, shown in the message log, and can be reversed step-wise by pressing `ctrl+z`.
-The pre-defined list of cell-types shown in CellExplorer is defined in `CellExplorer_Preferences.m`.
+The pre-defined list of cell-types shown in CellExplorer is defined in `preferences_CellExplorer.m`.
 Putative cell-types are stored in `cell_metrics.putativeCellType`.
 Cell types present in `cell_metrics.putativeCellType` will be added to the selection-list in CellExplorer.
-Default cell-type colors are defined in `CellExplorer_Preferences.m`.
+Default cell-type colors are defined in `preferences_CellExplorer.m`.
 Learn more about preferences and the interface below.

 [Preferences](/interface/preferences/){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [Graphical interface]({{"/interface/description/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}